 5. Remember to stay hydrated by drinking water or Gatorade at every aid station you pass.

 A lot of the reason marathoners hit the wall is because they are not giving their body enough fuel.
 Avoid this by preparing a solid race refuel plan.

 Read this section on how to find the best energy drink to refuel with during your marathon.

-And let us know in the comments below what your best running tips are for saving a race day gone bad!
+Whats your best running tips for saving a race day gone bad!